GolfFlorida.com

 It's a Jim Fazio work with fast, undulating greens, 7,045 yards from the tips, with an imposing 147 slope rating.

-The Dunes Golf Club at Seville was built on land that was once used for target practice for military aircraft in Hernando County; the bomb craters now serve as hazards.
+The Dunes Golf Club was built on land that was once used for target practice for military aircraft in Hernando County; the bomb craters now serve as hazards.

 Close to World Woods, the Arthur Hills design is considered by some to be equal to or superior to that more well-known layout.